 Option 2 - Master of Arts degree in education Programs leading to a Master of Arts degree in education (e.g., elementary education, secondary teaching, special education, administration and leadership, and counselor education) at Loma Linda University will be accepted as fifth-year graduate programs.
-Statutory requirements (such as special education and health) may be taken as electives or may be taken in addition to M.A. requirements.
-The master's degree must include EDCI 514, EDCI 564, and EDFO 505, or their equivalents.
+Statutory requirements (such as special education, health, and computers in the curriculum) may be taken as electives or may be taken in addition to M.A. requirements.
+The master's degree must include EDCI 514, EDCI 516, EDCI 564, and EDPC 505, or their equivalents.